simplymadeapps/simple_scheduler/README.md

 ## Handling Expired Jobs

-If you assign the `expires_after` option to your task, you may want to know if a job wasn't run because it expires.
+If you assign the `:expires_after` option to your task, you may want to know if a job wasn't run because it expires.
 Add this block to an initializer file:

 ```ruby